nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 The responsible `Practitioner` who authorised the medication.

-May not always be the user who entered the record on the system but, where a system supports attribution to a responsible clinician, the attributed clinician **SHOULD** be referenced here.
+May not always be the user who entered the record on the system but, where a system supports attribution to a responsible clinician, the attributed clinician **MUST** be referenced here.

 ### reasonCode ###